Geek4IT/Geek4IT.github.io/_posts/2014-3-30-Effective-Java.md

 ISBN: 0321356683 READ: 2014-03-30 RATING: 9/10

-I spent a week on this book,nice read：）,it gives you the best practices,every chapter focus on different best pratice about java,if you have known the basic of java,you should definitly read this book.There are a lot of advises how to make your code more correct and perfect.
+I spent two weeks on this book,nice read：）,it gives you the best practices,every chapter focus on different best pratice about java,if you have known the basic of java,you should definitly read this book.There are a lot of advises how to make your code more correct and perfect.